 top of page

-Ayako Aratani (born and raised in Chiba, Japan) is an artist and designer who creates artful furniture pieces that push the boundaries of what furniture can be.
+Ayako Aratani is an artist and designer who creates artful furniture pieces that push the boundaries of what furniture can be.
 She believes that functional objects not only serve a purpose but also evoke metaphor and storytelling.
 She aims to create pieces that bring a sense of art into everyday life.

-Ayako's interest is how she can leave organic irregularities that are found in handmade beauty and warmth.
+Ayako's interest is how she can leave irregularities found in handmade beauty and warmth.
 Instead of relying on mass-production processes, she prefers hands-on methods as a potential answer to more sustainable production practices.

 Born and raised in Japan, Ayako has a deep appreciation for the natural world and the importance of balance, harmony, and imperfection.
 Living and working in Detroit, historically known as the heart of the American maker movement, has also greatly influenced her work.
 It has nurtured her knowledge and craftsmanship and exposed her to a variety of perspectives and ideas within a diverse and resilient community.